This guide will help you understand the basic features of Indiepolis and how to use them.

 Unpublished books are ranked by Approval, a score that reflects readers' interest in them.
 To gain approval, you need to upload a sequence of samples, whose content immediately follows one after another.
 Readers need to download the previous sample in the sequence in order to download the next one, and each unique download of subsequent samples rewards your book approval points, which are further modified by how many tags your book and the reader share.

 Published books have two additional parameters: a sale link, and the number of Indiepolis Giveaways.

 Sale link is required and directs users to where you sell your books.

 If the number of Indiepolis Giveaways is greater than 0, a giveaway file is required.
-Its format should be zip, rar, or 7-z, and it should contain at least two e-book formats.
+Its format should be pdf, epub, zip, rar, or 7-z.
 Its maximum size is 20MB.